Marycrest Assisted Living COVID-19 Infection Prevention and Response Action Plan

 The following is a summary of our COVID-19 Infection Prevention and Response Action Plan.

 - Utilizing appropriate personal protective equipment (PPE), as directed by CMS guidelines, including a well-fitting face covering or mask that covers the mouth and nose.
-Staff continues to wear PPE, including masks, eye protection, gloves, and gowns depending on the community’s COVID-19 status and our county’s transmission and positivity rates.
+Team members continue to wear PPE, including masks, eye protection, gloves, and gowns depending on the community’s COVID-19 status and our county’s transmission and positivity rates.
 Residents are asked to wear a face covering when interfacing with others if not up-to-date with vaccinations as well as when our county’s community transmission rate is “high” or “substantial”.
 Visitors are asked to wear well-fitting face coverings regardless of vaccination status when on-site in our senior community.

 Team members: Please don’t enter our senior community if you are ill.
 Any team member who exhibits symptoms should isolate at home, call your medical provider, and notify your supervisor.
 Any team member who exhibits symptoms at work should keep a well-fitting face mask on and notify their supervisor immediately.

 We continue to educate residents, team members, and families about COVID-19.
 For additional information, please visit the CDC’s website or the Colorado Department of Public Health and Environment’s website.

 - Tracing individuals who come in contact with anyone affected.
 The community will work with state and local health departments as appropriate and follow all guidelines from CDC and CMS to properly investigate and mitigate any outbreak of COVID-19 in our senior community.
 We continue to follow all requirements in implementing the next steps for anyone who may have come in close contact with an affected individual.
 These steps may include quarantining individuals not up-do-date with vaccinations if it is determined they have been exposed to the virus.